JisongLiu/JisongLiu.github.io/concurrency.md

 - synchronized is based on instance level.
 If you use the synchronized to declare two methods in a class, you cannot access to the two method in the thread simultaneously

+### some limitation of a multi-thread web crawler

+- context switch cost
+- thread(port) number limitation
+- network bottleneck for single machine

 ### Why multi-thread

 - can use CPU when wait for I/O time